-Along with other fiscal policy, disputed settlements of University fees, returned checks, EFTs, and credit card payments are determined by Student Financial Services.
-Find additional details at the Fiscal Policy web page and at the Paying Your Bill web page.
+Along with other fiscal policies, disputed settlements of University fees, returned checks, EFTs, and credit card payments are determined by Student Financial Services.
+Find additional details on the Fiscal Policy webpage and the Paying Your Bill webpage.

 Loan default

 Graduate students who are employed in programs administered directly or indirectly by Clemson University and are found to be in default on payments of student loans may be subject to wage withholding (garnishment) according to Legislative Authority P.L.
 102-164; To U.S.C.
 S1095A et. seq.